 We’re also seeing many bigger players entering the space, meaning we’re aggregating more data into one place.
-Big entities like Tilray and some of those other companies, so if any of those smaller entities are dealing with the bigger entities, they’re likely sharing the data across multiple channels.
+For example, big entities like Tilray and some of those other companies, so if any of those smaller entities deal with the more prominent entities, they’re likely sharing the data across multiple channels.

 That’s another excellent point.
-When the smaller entities share their data with the bigger entities, they should be doing diligence before sharing that data to make sure the bigger entities can secure it appropriately.
+When the smaller entities share their data with the bigger entities, they should be doing diligence before sharing that data to ensure that bigger entities can secure it appropriately.